 When the Actions section is complete and you have tested your app, you may submit your app to Google for review.
 If your app is approved, it will be available to Assistant users.

-- Details: Add your app's introduction, short description and full description, clearly explaining what the app is used for and what it does.
-Add sample invocations and select a category for the app.
-For personality quiz apps, choose Games and Fun.
+- Details: Add your app's introduction, short description, and a full description that clearly explains what the app is used for and what it does.
+You also need to add useful sample invocations,

 - Images: Add two images, one for the banner and one for the logo.